What is the contribution of gravitational infall on the mass assembly of star-forming clouds? A case study in a numerical simulation of the interstellar medium: Caveats

 \subsection{How representative is our model?}

 The work we present here is a case study over one large simulated cloud complex in a numerical simulation.
 It encompasses several star forming clouds (see left panel of Figure~\ref{fig:mass_inflow_density}).
-Using the ECOGAL wrapper \citep{colmanCloudPropertiesSpatial2024} around the HOP cloud detection algorithm \citep{eisensteinHOPNewGroupFinding1998}\footnote{with a threshold of $5\times 10^{-22} \gpcc$, a peak factor of 2, a saddle factor of 1 and a minimum number of 100 cells}, we indentify 10 clouds in the cloud complex at the beginning of the integration time, and 33 at the end.
-Their sizes vary from 6 to 30 pc, their masses from $5\times 10^2$ to $10^4\ \Msun$, and they have velocity dispersion from 1 to 4 $\kms$ with typical values for clouds of these sizes (see Appendix~\ref{sec: clouds} and Figure~\ref{fig:clouds}).
+Using the ECOGAL wrapper \citep{colmanCloudPropertiesSpatial2024} around the HOP cloud detection algorithm \citep{eisensteinHOPNewGroupFinding1998}\footnote{with a threshold of $5\times 10^{-22} \gpcc$, a peak factor of 2, a saddle factor of 1 and a minimum number of 100 cells}, we identify 10 clouds in the cloud complex at the beginning of the integration time, and 33 at the end (see Appendix~\ref{sec: clouds} and Figure~\ref{fig:clouds_pos}).
+Their sizes vary from 6 to 30 pc, their masses from $5\times 10^2$ to $10^4\ \Msun$, and they have velocity dispersions from 1 to 4 $\kms$ with typical values for clouds of these sizes (see Figure~\ref{fig:clouds_rel}).
 While this ensures that various cloud properties are probed, it cannot be generalized to all possible star-formation environments.
 A possible follow-up would be to determine how the fraction of gravity-driven mass inflow onto molecular clouds depends on broader environmental conditions, such as the total mass of the star forming complex or its velocity dispersion.
-At smaller scale, looking at how it depends of the properties of individual clouds is also an important pending prospect.
+At smaller scale, looking at how it depends on the properties of individual clouds is also an important pending prospect.